YosefYuan/compress-img/README.md

 ## Usage

-1. You should register to get one key freely at first(500 pictures at most one month), [freely register](https://tinypng.com/developers)
+1.You should register to get one key freely at first(500 pictures at most one month), [freely register](https://tinypng.com/developers)

-2. Install
+2.Install

   ```<shell>
   yarn add tcimg -g